top of page

 Masterclass

 Step into the vibrant land of our trauma-informed, neurodiversity-affirming masterclasses, where adult singers and songwriters—whether new to music or refining years of experience—gather twice each month for artistry, exploration, and connection.
-Designed for professional musicians, emerging artists, and adults studying contemporary music in college, these 45-minute sessions alternate focus: the first masterclass each month centers on singing, and the second centers on songwriting.
+Designed for professional musicians, emerging artists, and students studying contemporary music in college, these 90-minute sessions alternate focus: the first masterclass each month centers on singing, and the second centers on songwriting.
 Piano and music production are woven into both as supportive tools, enriching vocal work, lyric development, and creative decision-making rather than standing apart as separate disciplines.
 Through this integrated approach, participants explore how their voice, lyrics, and musical ideas can be strengthened through harmony, accompaniment, arrangement, and recording.
 Singing sessions may emphasize breath coordination, resonance, phrasing, stylistic nuance, and interpretation, while songwriting sessions may focus on lyric craft, melodic development, song form, and musical storytelling.
 In both, piano is used to demonstrate harmony and self-accompaniment, and production tools are introduced to illustrate layering, texture, and effects that shape a song’s emotional impact.
-Each masterclass begins with a structured teaching segment and flows into guided, multi-level activities designed to meet participants where they are.
-Whether an adult is just beginning or has years of experience, everyone engages with the material at a meaningful stage through practical application.
-Activities may include exploring phrasing through vocal experimentation, setting lyrics to melody, refining melodic ideas, or experimenting with how production choices—such as effects, layering, or electronic textures—can reshape interpretation.
+Each masterclass begins with a structured teaching segment and flows into guided activities designed to meet participants where they are.
+Live attendees utilize breakout rooms for peer networking and collaboration, though the instruction is designed to be equally valuable as replay content for those unable to attend.
+Whether an adult is just beginning or has years of experience, everyone engages with the material through practical application—exploring phrasing, setting lyrics to melody, or experimenting with how production choices reshape interpretation.
 The emphasis remains on growth, curiosity, and expression rather than perfection.
 Adults may enroll in one of three ways.
 Masterclass Only participants receive access to all live masterclasses via Zoom, full access to self-paced courses, and recordings of every session to review or catch up if a meeting is missed.
-Masterclass and Asynchronous Coaching participants receive everything included in Masterclass Only, along with two structured rounds of personalized feedback each month submitted through a guided form.
-Masterclass and Live One-on-One Coaching participants receive everything included in Masterclass Only, plus one 30-minute weekly online coaching call that provides focused space for technical, musical, or creative refinement tied directly to the masterclass material.
+Masterclass and Asynchronous Coaching participants receive everything included in Masterclass Only, along with one round of personalized feedback each month submitted through a guided form.
+Masterclass and Live One-on-One Coaching participants receive everything included in Masterclass Only, plus one 30-minute monthly online coaching call that provides focused space for technical, musical, or creative refinement tied directly to the masterclass material.
 All masterclasses are recorded and shared privately with enrolled adults.
-Partial need-based scholarships are available to low-income and middle-class adults to support accessibility.
-Monthly masterclasses are educational experiences and are not a substitute for clinical services such as music therapy, applied behavior analysis (ABA), or speech-language pathology.
+Partial scholarships are available to low-income and middle-class adults to support accessibility.
+Masterclasses are educational experiences and are not a substitute for clinical services such as music therapy, applied behavior analysis (ABA), or speech-language pathology.
 Participants must be able to engage with instruction in ways that support learning and artistic growth.
 When therapeutic services may be more appropriate, alternative resources can be recommended.
-All participants are invited into The Lyric Isles, our private online community hosted on Discord, where adults may connect with peers, share progress, and continue creative exploration between sessions.
+All participants are invited into The Lyric Isles, our private online community hosted on Discord, where adults may connect with Marcellé's other students and colleagues by sharing progress and continuing creative exploration between sessions.
 With each month, a new page is added to the participant’s artistic journey—where singing and songwriting remain at the heart, supported by piano, production, and experimentation to build confidence, creativity, and connection.

 Ornament